Current Conditions - Eastern Sierra area

 Trails, John Muir Trail and Pacific Crest Trail, passes, etc.

 Also a moving target… check with Lone Pine Visitor Center for Whitney area, Bishop/Inyo Natl Forest office and Inyo NF website for Bishop area, Mammoth Ranger Station, Mono Lake Visitor Center - both MLC and USFS offices for conditions.
 They change daily!!
+Now all covered with a lot of snow, and high winds make deep drifts.
+It’s WINTER.

 Trails above June Lake Power Plant - ie to Gem Lake, Agnew Lake, etc. are OPEN!!